id-studiolab/Digital-Interfaces/assignments/03-game-controller-hw-code/index.md

 keyboard_layout = KeyboardLayoutUS(keyboard)

 # We want to send the SPACE key when the button is pressed
-# For other keys search online "Circuit Python Keycode"
+# For other keys search online "CircuitPython Keycode"
 key = Keycode.SPACE

 ##--- Button variables